choueric/gorss/README.md

 This job will be added to GoRSS later, someday, maybe, who knowns.

-After adding new feed and deployint to GAE, you can see the feed in the URL:
+After adding new feed and deploying to GAE, you can see the feed in the URL:

 ```
 http://appid.appspot.com/gzhid_rss